REMNANTS OF ISRAELI ARROW-3 MISSILES USED TO SHOOT DOWN SYRIAN ANTI-AIR MISSILES LAND IN JORDAN (PHOTOS, VIDEO)

 The Syrian military claimed on March 17 that Syrian air defense troops had downed an Israeli warplane and damaged another one after they hit some “military target” near Palmyra.
 Meanwhile, the Israel Defense Forces denied any losses.

-Posted by Jim W. Dean, Managing Editor on March 17, 2017, With 3488 Reads Filed under Military.
+Posted by Jim W. Dean, Managing Editor on March 17, 2017, With 3523 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.